Azure-Samples/media-services-v3-dotnet-core-functions-integration/README.md

 ### 4. Deploy the Azure functions

-If not already done : fork the repo, deploy Azure Functions and select the **"advanced-vod-workflow-functions"** Project (IMPORTANT!)
+If not already done : fork the repo, deploy Azure Functions and select the right project (IMPORTANT!)

 Follow the guidelines in the [git tutorial](1-CONTRIBUTION-GUIDE/git-tutorial.md) for details on how to fork the project and use Git properly with this project.